-If you are ready to embark on your vacation or an extended road trip and want to rent an RV, you are in for lots of fun and lots of flexibility.
+Ready to embark on your vacation or an extended road trip and want to rent an RV, you are in for lots of fun and lots of flexibility.
 Unlike other forms of vacation transportation (airplane, train, car) an RV lets you take your home on wheels wherever you want.
-To make your RV rental less stress-free, we have some tips to help you along.
+Visiting National Parks and State Parks is particularly awesome in an RV.

 - Know Your Group – Before you can decide on what size RV you are going to rent you need to know who has committed to going on the trip.
 Being in an RV is not for everyone.
 Space can be cramped, especially in the smaller RVs.
-Make sure your group knows how long the trip is going to and the possible activities you all will engage in.
+Make sure your group knows how long the trip is going to be and the possible activities you all will engage in.
 If they are comfortable with your plan, that is great to hear.
 If they are not, they may want to opt out of your trip.

 - Plan Your Budget – Before you embark on your trip, create a budget, so you have an idea of how much money you are going to need.
 Don’t forget to include campground fees, gas, unplanned excursions and meals, and miscellaneous expenses.
 Plan on taking about 20% more than you need, just in case something comes up that you did not anticipate.
 Don’t forget you will need roadside assistance just in case something happens.
 Peace of mind is a good thing when RVing.

 - RV Fees – Ouch! – RV fees are real and can take a big chunk of your budget.
 You are going to need a deposit in order to rent the RV, you will need insurance too.
 Some RV companies also provide amenities at an extra cost.
-Things such as linens, kitchenware, propane, and generators.
+Things such as linens, pots and pans, propane, and generators.
 Propane and a generator are usually a lot cheaper with the RV rental company than at the campground.

-- Expect Very Low Gas Mileage – RVs are a notorious gas guzzler.
+- Expect Very Low Gas Mileage – are a notorious gas guzzler.
 There really is not much you can do to improve that.
 To make matters a bit more expensive, if you are traveling during the summer month, gas prices tend to be higher than other times of the year.
 You can research cheaper places to buy gas, knowing that gas stations along a busy highway tend to be higher.

 - This Ain’t Like Driving A Car – Driving an RV is very much more different from driving a car.
 Your view is different, you have to make an adjustment for stopping since it takes a longer distance to stop an RV than a car.
 Turns and backing up is also a bit more difficult.
 Getting into your campground spot can be an adventure all by itself.
 However, you will always find a helpful hand in the form of a fellow RVer if you run into trouble.